 If you are interested in the details of CADET, please read the "Cadet-Subsystem" chapter in the GNUnet handbook.

-To make chatting a tiny bit easier and prettier, we need to install and compile additional software.
+To make chatting a tiny bit easier and prettier, we need to install additional software.

 The GNU Name Service (GNS) is a fully decentralized alternative to the Domain Name System (DNS).
 Where GNS does not suffer the same major security flaws as DNS.